 Only when you work on your own terms.
 Only when it’s YOU who wants to take the photos even if you didn’t get paid for them, or if you have a specific plan how to benefit from the free shoot.
 And a word of warning: if someone asks you for free photos because you are going to get “great exposure”, run.

 Because “exposure” never paid for anyone’s rent or mortgage.
-No one is going to see your photo in a paper or magazine and hire you for a well paid shoot as a consequence.
-Especially if you didn’t even get credit for the photo!
-People who play this “exposure” card just want your photos for free and give you false hope of some paid work that will result from this “amazing opportunity” to give your work away for no compensation.
+No one is going to see your photo in a paper or magazine and hire you for a well paid shoot just from seeing one of your photos.
+Especially if you didn’t even get credit for the printed photo (which happens)!
+People who play this “exposure” card just want your photos for free and give you false hope of some paid work that will result from this “amazing opportunity” of giving your work away for no compensation.

 Not everyone is that evil, though.
 People can have quite innocent beliefs that if they get your photo with your name into a paper or magazine, you will get lots of work from it.
 So they may think that they are doing a huge favour to you.
 Or they have grandiose beliefs that if your name is on their website as the photographer who took their portrait, you will get tonnes of work from it.
 Just remember that unless it’s the cover of Vogue, most likely nothing will come out of it.